TheLucasMoore/java-for-rails-book/_posts/2018-01-19-Chapter-Two-Java-Deep-Dive.md

 ```

 ### Double
 A double is a 64-bit double-precision floating point number.
+It’s more precise, so you should prefer Double when possible.

 ```java
 double soPrecise = 1.2345678543256785432567